See what people are saying

 What is Bladder Incontinence?

-Bladder, or Urinary Incontinence, is the involuntary leakage of urine; in simple terms, it means a person urinates when they do not want to.
+Bladder, or Urinary Incontinence, is the involuntary leakage of urine; or lack of bladder control.
+In simple terms, it means a person urinates when they do not want to.

 What is urogynecology?